JohnXLivingston/peertube-plugin-livechat/README.md

 #### Custom ConverseJS webchat

-If you want to setup your own webchat with converseJS, here is some tips.
+If you want to setup your own webchat with converseJS on a different webserver, here is some tips.

 Once you have a XMPP server that allow anonymous authentication, with bosh (or websocket) enabled, you can - for example - setup a html page that looks like [this one](documentation/examples/converseJS/index.html).
-You have of course to replace the path /conversejs/7.0.3 with your converseJS path, and replace your_domain by your actual domain.
+You have of course to replace the path /conversejs/dist with your converseJS path, and replace your_domain by your actual domain.

-NB : there is a bug in the converseJS 7.0.4 release.
-The dist files don't work.
-So if you are not building converseJS yourself, use version 7.0.3 instead.

-NB: for converseJS to find your server configuration (bosh, websocket, ...), you have to add a file [/.well-known/host-meta](documentation/examples/converseJS/host-meta).
+NB: converseJS has an option «discover_connection_methods» to find your server configuration (bosh, websocket, ...).
+To use it, you have to add a file [/.well-known/host-meta](documentation/examples/converseJS/host-meta).
 Please refer to the converseJS documentation.

 ### XMPP Server: Prosody